Services to Help Solve Your Challenges

 Without this foundation, a coach may drift into roles they are not qualified to fill—such as providing legal advice or functioning as a therapist—potentially putting the client at risk.

-A subtle but important concern arises when a coach’s professional identity is closely tied to their personal story of being wronged.
+A coach whose professional identity is tied to their own divorce experience may unconsciously seek validation through a client’s case.
 In those cases, the coaching relationship can become, even unintentionally, a place where the coach seeks validation of their own experience through the client’s case.

 This can show up as: (a) a strong emotional reactions to the client’s updates, (b) a tendency to steer the client toward decisions that mirror the coach’s own past choices, and (c) difficulty remaining neutral when discussing the client’s spouse, attorney, or judge